pranavrao87/Machine-Learning/README.md

 # Machine-Learning
-A self-study of machine learning and my notes/practice
+A self-study of machine learning and my notes/practice on my own time :)